google/gsocguides/pages/mentor/00-what_is_google_summer_of_code.md

 There are four roles in the Google Summer of Code program:

 **Program Administrator**: Program administrators are employees of Google's Open Source Programs Office who run the program.
-These folks do a variety of tasks: select the participating open source projects each year, create and analyze the program evaluations, administer the program mailing lists, ensure that participants are paid, and send out the all-important program t-shirt.
+These folks do a variety of tasks: select the participating open source projects each year, create and analyze the program evaluations, administer the program mailing lists, ensure that participants are paid.
 Program administrators do not select which student proposals are accepted into Google Summer of Code.

 More broadly, program administrators provide useful advice to both new and seasoned participants in a variety of areas, relying on their experience with the program and mentoring process.
 Not sure how to handle a disappearing student?
 Don't know which mailing list has the latest information on payments?
 Wondering how to best improve your organization's application for the program?
 Find a program administrator and ask away!